CHILDREN AND FAMILIES

 Creativity.
 Community.
 Connection.

 The Edlavitch DCJCC is a warm and vibrant place for families of all types, colors, orientations, abilities, and religions.
-Grow with us, starting with the Parenting Center workshops for parents, parents-to-be, and folks who want to be parents, as well as Child-and-Caregiver Classes for infants and toddlers in art, movement, music, yoga, gymnastics, getting ready for preschool and more.
+Grow with us in the Parenting Center, stay with us for Preschool, and then join our fun and exciting Camp and After School Programs.

 This program is brought to you by the Edlavitch DCJCC and funded by The Jewish Federation of Greater Washington and The United Jewish Endowment Fund.

 Is your little one on the move and no longer content to just sit on your lap and play?
 We are looking for some grasshoppers who like to wiggle, jiggle, and move!
 Join our J-Family Ambassadors Tracy and Shoshana to get those wiggles out with music, stories, dancing, and more!
 A great way to spend your morning and meet other families for some FUN!

 Preregistration is required – https://zoom.us/meeting/register/tJwtfumpqDkrGdzGNt8LloMLZDIG8dCl-nTD